Stackclash/5e-vault/5. Mechanics/Tables/The Outlands And Sigil Gate Towns Of The Outlands.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/dmg
+aliases:
-aliases: ["The Outlands and Sigil; Gate-Towns of the Outlands"]
+  - The Outlands and Sigil; Gate-Towns of the Outlands
 ---
 # The Outlands and Sigil; Gate-Towns of the Outlands
 *Source: Dungeon Master's Guide p.
 67*